 Are you a newbie entrepreneur or an established business owner looking to pick a payment gateway for your business?

-With the several options available in the market, it can be a difficult task to pick the best gateway for your business.
-It can get worse because payment gateways come with a wide range of jargon and industry-related terminologies.
+With so many options available in the market, it can be a difficult task to pick the best gateway for your business.
+It can get worse because payment gateways in India come with a wide range of jargon and industry-related terminologies.

-Here is a glossary of words you as a business owner should know.
-This can not just help you pick the right payment gateway or partner but also help you understand the nitty-gritty of how payment gateways work.
+Here is a glossary of words you, as a business owner, should know.
+This will not only help you pick the right payment gateway or partner but also help you understand the nitty-gritty of how payment gateways work.

 Let’s Dig Right into Payment Gateway Terminologies: